 CATAPULT EMS is an emergency response system that alerts all staff and emergency personal of emergencies.
-They system uses real-time student accounting, staff location check-ins, threat report management, and more, from a portable, dependable, cloud-based system.
+The system uses real-time student accounting, staff location check-ins, threat report management, and more, from a portable, dependable, cloud-based system.
+New teachers will be trained yearly on CATAPULT and all other emergency procedures.